 - ¼ cup heavy cream, room temperature

-- ¾ cup Biscoff Cookie Butter, melted
+- ¾ cup Biscoff cookie butter, melted

-- 1½ cups Biscoff Cookies, chopped
+- 1½ cups Biscoff cookies, chopped

-- Combine butter, vegetable oil, and white sugar in a second mixing bowl and process with a hand mixer until smooth.
-On a low setting, whisk in the egg yolks one at a time.
-Then, stir in the vanilla extract.
+- Combine softened butter, vegetable oil, and white sugar in a separate mixing bowl and process with a hand mixer until smooth.

 - Spoon and level the flour into the measuring cups for baking accuracy.